 Topes de Collantes Cuba is a national park you do not want to miss in Cuba.
 Wild swimming holes, waterfalls, and dense forest are ideal for peaceful hikes and wildlife watching (such as the Cuban trogan).
 However, that’s not all there is in Topes de Collantes: there are several small mountainous villages, coffee plantations, and farms among all of the bush.

-Except for a few small mountain communities, the Topes de Collantes Natural Park (which is also incorrectly referred to as Topes de Collantes National Park) is mostly made up of jungle, rivers, and canyons.
+Except for one town and a few small villages, Gran Parque Natural Topes de Collantes Cuba (which is also incorrectly referred to as Topes de Collantes National Park) is mostly made up of forest, rivers and canyons.
 The result?
 There are a handful of trails ideal for intrepid explorers who want to track down steep waterfalls and take a dip in their leaf-strewn natural swimming pools.
-Caves, coffee plantations and wildlife such as the Cuban tocoro are other highlights around the park.

 Topes de Collantes Cuba is divided into five distinct sections, called ‘parques’.
 Each parque has their own set of trails and natural attractions: